Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Computational Experiments

-\myparagraphB{Results.} In the first configurations we tested the 3 possible ways to search for a box.
+\myparagraph{Results.} In the first configurations we tested the 3 possible ways to search for a box.
 We note that \boxGridding \citeexpid{1}{a} performs considerably worse than the other two, \epsInflation \citeexpid{1}{b} and \epsInflation+\boxGridding \citeexpid{1}{c}, which produce comparable results.
 Because of that, and for readability's sake, we did not use \boxGridding alone with other heuristics in the next configurations, but only considered the other two options.
-We then added heuristics based on the following criteria: first heuristics for the "Literals" choice, then heuristics for the "Instantiations" choice, and first ordering heuristics (i.e. \sortWrtCost and \KearfottOrdering), then filtering heuristics (all the others).
-At every new heuristic added, we see that the number of benchmarks solved grows regardless of the "Boxes" choice, with the best configuration reaching 427 benchmarks using 7 heuristics.
+We then added heuristics based on the following criteria: first heuristics for the ``Literals'' choice, then heuristics for the ``Instantiations'' choice, and first ordering heuristics (i.e. \sortWrtCost and \KearfottOrdering), then filtering heuristics (all the others).
+At every new heuristic added, we see that the number of benchmarks solved grows regardless of the ``Boxes'' choice, with the best configuration reaching 427 benchmarks using 7 heuristics.
 If we consider the virtual best (i.e. run in parallel all the configurations and stop as soon as a certificate is found) we are able to solve 441 benchmarks.
 This is because in cases such as \epsInflation vs. \epsInflation+\boxGridding, or such as \filterOverconstrV vs. \filterRankDeficient, there is no dominant choice, with each configuration solving benchmarks that the other does not solve and vice-versa.
+The cactus plot in Figure~\ref{fig:cactus}---in which we included only a subset of the configurations in Table~\ref{fig:experiments} for graphical reasons--- substantiates the claim that new heuristics improve not only effectiveness, but also performances.
+The plot of the virtual best remarks the complementarity between different configurations.